Coffeeri/malvm/README.md

-The tool malvm is used to create sanitized virtual environments, such that a Maleware is not able to determine, if it's in a virtual machine or not.
+The tool malvm is used to create sanitized virtual environments, such that a Malware is not able to determine, if it's in a virtual machine or not.

 ## Getting Started
 ### Table of Content